traceyt/EnfluxSuitController/README.md

 * Driver for the Bluegiga dongle can be found [here](http://www.picaxe.com/downloads/bled112.zip)
 * Occasionally, a hang up occurs and the dongle needs to be removed and then plugged back in.
 * Connect freezes and Unity must be shut down.
 Best to remove dongle and plug back in at this time as well
+* **HAVING SOME SIGNAL STRENGTH ISSUES WITH THE PANTS, SEE INSTRUCTIONS FOR WORKAROUND**

 # EnfluxSuitController
 **Documentation and tutorial updating, check back frequently**